1. Home

 • Reduced risk of burnout

-As employees will be taking an extended break from their working responsibilities, their risk of overworking and burnout will decrease dramatically.
-This means your employee will return typically feeling refreshed and productive with a renewed drive for their role.
+As employees take an extended break from their work responsibilities, their risk of overworking and burnout decreases dramatically.
+This means your employees will typically return feeling refreshed and productive with a renewed drive for their role.

 • Decreased turnover rate

-One of the reasons employees may leave their position in your company is to pursue a goal that could have been achieved during a sabbatical.
+One reason employees may leave their position in your company is to pursue a goal that could have been achieved during a sabbatical.
 Whether this is travelling or studying, offering them this time off without terminating their employment reduces your employee turnover, cuts your hiring costs, and will most probably increase their future loyalty and commitment to the company.

 • Employer branding